-The Internal Revenue Service requires that to qualify for the exclusion, a homeowner must have owned the property for two of the last five years and lived in the property as his main residence for two of the last five years preceding the date of sale.
+The Internal Revenue Service requires that to qualify for the exclusion, a homeowner must have owned the property for two of the last five years and lived in it as his main residence for two of the last five years preceding the date of sale.

 Suppose you've owned and lived in your house for three years.
 You sell it for $250,000, and your basis in the property is $205,000.
 You'll have a capital gain of $45,000.

-Capital gains tax is calculated on the difference between the sales price and your basis in the property, which the IRS defines as its purchase price plus the cost of any capital improvements you made to it.
+Capital gains tax is calculated on the difference between the sales price and your basis in the property, which the IRS defines as its purchase price plus the cost of any capital improvements you've made to it.

-Brian should not have to pay any federal income tax because his gain of $45,000—the difference between the purchase price or his tax basis and the sale proceeds—is significantly less than the $250,000 exclusion he's entitled to for his single filing status.
-His capital gain of approximately $45,000 is therefore completely income tax-free.
+You should not have to pay any federal capital gains tax because your gain of $45,000—the difference between the purchase price or tax basis and the sale proceeds—is significantly less than the $250,000 exclusion you're entitled to if you're a single taxpayer.
+Your capital gain of is therefore completely income tax-free.

 Other Rules and Loopholes

 The rules state that both the residency term and the ownership term must occur within the last five years immediately preceding the sale of the home, but they don't have to be concurrent.

 Some taxpayers who sell their residences before meeting the two-out-of-five-year rules might still qualify for a partial exclusion of their gains.
 The tax code allows taxpayers to exclude a portion of their capital gains if they must sell to relocate for work, because of health issues, or due to other unforeseen circumstances.
 The following examples could be eligible for a partial exclusion:

 The resulting sale of your home is work-related and not something you voluntarily elected to do if your employer transfers you to a position on the other coast after you’ve lived in your home for just one year.
 You won’t have to take a big tax hit, but you can’t use the entire $250,000 exclusion.